OlivierCoilland/npm-check-github-stars/README.md

 # npm-check-github-stars

-> Check how many GitHub stars your dependencies are rated.
+Check how many GitHub stars your dependencies are rated.

-Pretty raw for the moment, but I might add some color and a little padding!
+> Pretty raw for the moment, but I might add some color and a little padding!

 ## On the command line

 This is the easiest way to use `npm-check-github-stars`.

-## Install
+## Installation

 ```bash
 $ npm install -g npm-check-github-stars
 ```

-## Use
+## Usage

 Browse to any directory containing a package.json file.